-

 At Southwestern Cardiac Arrhythmia Institute, as a cardiology clinic, we diagnose and treat patients with various types of arrhythmias.
 As a Cardiac Electrophysiology Clinic, we specialize in treating irregular heart beats, and are dedicated to helping our patients get the necessary care that they need for a healthy heart!

-Dr. Lookman Lawal MD, FACC, FHRS Contact Us / Request an Appointment
+Dr. Lookman Lawal MD, FACC, FHRS Contact Us Schedule an Appointment